n1chols/nixos-config/README.md

 #### 2. Don't use Flakes
 - Package-locking makes updating tedious
 - Locking is pointless if I design the system well

+#### 3. Divide by hosts and modules
+- Common convention and easy to maintain
+- Adding a new system is as simple as making a new host file